kedro-org/kedro-viz/docs/run_status.md

 1. **Regular pipeline runs**: Execute `kedro run` regularly to maintain up-to-date run status information
 2. **Monitor the Workflow view**: Use the Workflow view to quickly identify performance bottlenecks and failures
 3. **Review error details**: Click on failed nodes to see detailed error information in the metadata panel
-4. **Performance optimization**: Use duration information to identify slow-running nodes that may need optimization
+4. **Performance optimisation**: Use duration information to identify slow-running nodes that may need optimisation

 The Run Status feature is designed to provide immediate, actionable insights into your pipeline execution, helping you build more reliable and efficient data pipelines.